🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Fetching Market Data

-The Gamma API supplies the complete set of market information required for your application:
+The Gamma API supplies the essential market information required for your bot:

 // List active events